24 Best Horror Movies on HBO Max (December 2024)

 12. The Other Side of the Door (2016)

 Horror movies have time and again proven that bringing back the dead is not a good idea, no matter how painful it is to lose them, especially when their death is untimely.
-Johannes Roberts’ ‘The Other Side of the Door’ offers a horrifying take on the repercussion of a mother bent on bringing his dead son back one last time to say goodbye.
-After being directed towards a temple where she can talk to her deceased son but being warned from opening a certain door of the dead, Maria Harwood (Sarah Wayne Callies) does exactly that, and what comes out of the door isn’t her son but something diabolical.
+Johannes Roberts’ ‘The Other Side of the Door’ offers a horrifying take on the repercussion of a mother bent on bringing her dead son back one last time to say goodbye.
+After being directed towards a temple where she can talk to her deceased son but being warned against opening a certain door of the dead, Maria Harwood (Sarah Wayne Callies) does exactly that, and what comes out of the door isn’t her son but something diabolical.
 Can she get rid of the entity before it gets whatever it claims?
 ‘The Other Side of the Door’ is directed by Johannes Roberts and does a pretty good job incorporating the occult elements within a mother-child dynamic.
 You can watch it here.

 11. It Comes at Night (2017)